vanlehn/seatr/README.md

   eg.  jmeter -n -t ../../Test_Plan1.jmx -l ../../log.jtl

 ## MongoDB
-- Location of the configuration file
+- Location of the configuration file: /etc/mongo.conf

-  /etc/mongo.conf    bindIp is comment out to allow any computers to connect to the server.
+   bindIp is comment out to allow any computers to connect to the server.